-Before heading back to Marrakech, we also visited the nearby town of Ouarzazate.
+Before heading back to Marrakech, we made the most of our Morocco road trip by also visiting the nearby town of Ouarzazate.
 This more modern city is home to the Atlas Studios, the largest movie studios in the world!
 Another highlight that you can take a tour of is the Kasbah Taourirt, the ancient home of a once powerful leader.

 I won’t lie, although I’d say a visit to the Atlas Mountains is definitely one of the best day trips from Marrakech, it’s a long day that involves at least 8hours of driving, along roads that are often badly maintained.
 However, the scenery more than makes up for this, and there’s plenty of places to stop along the way to break up the driving!!
 Therefore, when people ask me what to see in Morocco, my top answer will be the beautiful Atlas Mountains.

 A lot of people visit Marrakech and then continue onto the Sahara Desert.
 However, a trip to the Sahara takes at least 2-3 days.
 As we were limited to just 1 week in Morocco, I decided that this simply took up too much time of our Morocco itinerary.
 Instead, we opted to do the next best thing and visited the Agafay desert, which is just an hour away from Marrakech.
 Although the desert here is rock, the scenery is still breathtakingly beautiful.

 You can opt to visit on a day trip, however, we decided to stay overnight in a luxury desert camp and enjoyed the most relaxing two days in pure comfort!!
 As a result of this, my time in the Agafay desert was my favourite part of my one week in Morocco itinerary. 🙂